raspberrypi/hats/designguide.md

 It is possible to power the Pi by supplying 5V through the GPIO header pins 2,4 and GND.
 The acceptable input voltage range is 5V ±5%.

-On the B+ Pi, the 5V GPIO header pins connect to the 5V net after the micro-USB input, polyfuse and input 'ideal' safety diode [made up of the PFET and matched PNP transistors](zvd-circuit.png).
-The 'safety' diode stops any appreciable current flowing back out of the 5V micro USB should the 5V net on the board be at a higher voltage than the 5V micro USB input.
+Raspberry Pi Model A+, B+, Raspberry Pi 2B and 3B have an 'ideal' reverse current blocking diode (ZVD) circuit on their 5V input.
+The 5V GPIO header pins connect to the 5V net after the micro-USB input, polyfuse and input 'ideal' diode [made up of the PFET and matched PNP transistors](zvd-circuit.png).
+The ideal diode stops any appreciable current flowing back out of the 5V micro USB should the 5V net on the board be at a higher voltage than the 5V micro USB input.

 If the add-on board uses any more GPIO connector pins than the first 26 (i.e. is designed for a B+) and provides back-powering via the 5V GPIO header pins it is required to:

 1. Implement a duplicate power safety diode before the HAT 5V net (which then feeds power back through the 5V GPIO pins) as shown in [this diagram](backpowering-diagram.png).
 Alternatively provide some other mechanism to guarantee that it is safe if both the Pi PSU and add-on board PSU are connected.
-It is still recommended to add this circuitry for new board designs that only implement the first 26 pins of the GPIO header but that also implement back powering.
+It is still recommended to add this circuitry for new board designs that only implement the first 26 pins of the GPIO header but that also implement back powering (see below note)
-2. Make sure that the supply that does the back-powering can supply 5V at a minimum of 1.3A to the Pi at all times (but recommended to support 2A).
+2. Make sure that the supply that does the back-powering can supply 5V at 2.5A.

+NOTE that the Raspberry Pi 3B+ and Pi Zero and ZeroW **do not** include an input ZVD.
+The micro-USB input on a Pi is expected to / almost universally is driven by a power source which does not sink current, i.e. it will not try to actively pull down a voltage higher than its regulated voltage.
+If a HAT back-powers a Pi and uses a power source that does not try to sink current (and will safely stop/pause regulation if its input voltage is higher than its regulation voltage) it is OK to not include a ZVD on a HAT.
+If you are unsure or don't know then please include the ZVD!
+The HAT designer is responsible for the safety of their product.

-**Under no circumstances should a power source be connected to the J8 3.3V pins.**
+**Under no circumstances should a power source be connected to the GPIO header 3.3V pins.**